 Acupuncture

 Unlike many conventional treatments, nutrition, supplements, and lifestyle changes have very few, if any, side effects.
-Some patients may experience an uptick of symptoms when starting an elimination-type diet, but this typically subsides very quickly.
+Some patients may experience an increase in symptoms when starting an elimination-type diet, but this typically subsides very quickly.
 When adding dietary supplements, it’s important to monitor for signs and symptoms of intolerance and to realize that negative symptoms may be due to an excipient in the supplement and not necessarily the active component of the supplement itself.

 Integrative Medicine Clinics for Autoimmune Disease